Greener schools programme

 - if paper has only been written or printed on one side, keep it in a tray to use it as scrap paper for messages, notes and lists

-- encourage staff and students to use recycling bins correctly
+- encourage staff and students to use recycling bins correctly (printable posters are available for both standard and simpler recycling schemes here)

 - create a school garden and learn about composting using food waste from the school kitchen